zingchart/zingchart-react/README.md

 <script src="/path/to/zingchart-react.js"></script>
 ```

-### `zingchart` Global Objects
+### `zingchart` Global Object

-If you need access to the `window.zingchart` objects for licensing or development flags.
+If you need access to the `window.zingchart` objects for licensing or development flags or any top level
+variables for other modules like `zingchart.loadGeoJSON()`.
+This is all exposed by importing the library as
+the `zingchart` variable with `import zingchart from 'zingchart/es6'`.

 ```javascript
 import zingchart from 'zingchart/es6';